 Immersive marketing at big crowd events, such as Coachella (read more here) and large sports games helped bring the consumers into the brands story.
 Utilising all the tools at hand, brands created a 360-degree experience and made themselves far more accessible.
 Social media channels, virtual reality, short films, gamification, premium giveaways and gifts, social media influencers, celebrities and artists helped to spread the word and build interest and lasting loyalty.

 For other businesses, temporary shops and pop-up events have helped build brand interaction and exposure.
 Available to small and larger budgets, it allows brand that need a physical location to showcase what they have.
 These have even helped brands launch in new countries, one example being the US brand Glossier.

-Looking back over the evolution of experiential marketing you may spot a key theme that really grounds all the ideas.
+Looking back over the evolution of experiential marketing you may spot a key theme that really grounds all the ideas and it’s not about being online.
 Although social media helped globalise brands activities, ‘participating together’ is the key theme, creating personal memorable moments, proactive real life (preferably face to face) engagement through campaigns and activations to create an experience the consumer won’t forget.

-So next time you are planning an exhibition, think about the activities within experiential marketing that your brand could embrace to put the consumer experience at the heart of your event.
-History proves the effectiveness of doing this for extending your brands reach, building loyalty and ultimately selling more.
-‘Experiential Marketing’ is a fancy term for a very simple concept that event experts have been doing successfully for over a century.
-Give it a try and see what it does for you.
+So next time you are planning an exhibition, think about the activities within experiential marketing that your brand could embrace to heighten the consumer experience, extend your brands reach, build loyalty and ultimately sell more.
+It’s a fancy word for a very simple concept that event experts have been doing successfully for over a century.